Topics & Combinations

 — ROE #11 (@ROE_ELEVEN) June 10, 2015

 On June 10, 2015, I spoke to educators attending a conference at EIU.
 Our topic was the Non-Freaked Out Approach to Literacy Instruction Across the Content Areas.
-It, like all of these opportunities, was fun!
+Like all of these opportunities, it was fun!

 Keynote for Attica School District in Attica, NY

 — Dave Stuart Jr. (@davestuartjr) May 22, 2015